Submission-Based Awards

 When will I hear back about my submission?

-For prizes with an April 15 deadline, winners will be notified in May.
+For prizes with an March 15 deadline, winners will be notified in April.
 For prizes with event-related deadlines, winners will be notified in advance of the event.

 I’m not a Creative Writing major or minor.
 Can I still apply?